 The entire Ohio University Chapter of the American Meteorological Society hopes everyone made it back to school safely and is excited to have a great 2014-2015 school year!
 Make sure to LIKE Scalia Lab's Facebook page below and to share the page with family and friends!
-Also, be sure to check out our OUCAMS Facebook and Twitter sites (links to these are found on the right side bar).
+Also, be sure to check out our OUCAMS Facebook and Twitter sites.

 Welcome to the official website for the Ohio University Chapter of the American Meteorological Society (OUCAMS).
 In 2005, this chapter was originally known as the Ohio University Meteorology Club.
 In 2009, the club then became affiliated with the American Meteorological Society (AMS) to now be known as OUCAMS, and is also a local chapter of the national AMS.

 OUCAMS is a student organization here at the Ohio University Athens campus that has a passion for the weather.
 Students don’t have to have a Meteorology major, or even a minor, to be a member of this chapter.
 All you need is the passion, or just an interest, in the weather.
 This student chapter has grown tremendously throughout the years, and has been getting more recognition through many outreach programs in the Athens community and surrounding areas.